SEND Policy 2024.docx

 Dysgraphia

-This is a difficulty which affects writing ability which is often illegible and inaccurately spelt Many of our students experience this at varying degrees but it is not a match towards intelligence or have an effect on the ability to read The student may also experience difficulty with co-ordination and fine motor skills.
+This is a difficulty which affects writing ability which is often illegible and inaccurately spelt.
+Many of our students experience this at varying degrees but it is not a match towards intelligence or have an effect on the ability to read.
+The student may also experience difficulty with co-ordination and fine motor skills.

 ·